appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ## Manage approval

-To manage automatic as well as manual approval, write the JavaScript code in the Main JS object as shown below:
+To manage automatic as well as manual approval, write the JavaScript code in the _Main_ JS object as shown below:

 1. Click the **Main** under _JS Objects_.

-2. In the JS code editor, delete the auto-generated code and add the below code to it:
+2. In the JS code editor, delete the auto-generated code and add the below code to it.
+This code sets up a process to retrieve refund requests with a specified status.
+If the refund amount is less than 10, approve the refunds automatically, and notify the customer.
+For requests with a refund amount of 10 or more, generate an approval request for a human to verify and manually approval or reject the request.
+Based on the user action process the resolution, either by approving or rejecting the request.

     ```javascript
     export default {